Insights

 Once a device has been approved by an approved body in the UK, the question then becomes, how can a member of the public find out if a device is approved for use, and what it is approved for?
 Indeed, can we find out how many AI medical devices are actually on the market in the UK?

-UCL spin-out achieves FDA Breakthrough Designation with Hardian
+UCL spin-out achieves double FDA Breakthrough Designation with Hardian

 Guided by Hardian Health’s regulatory expertise, UCL spin-out Guildford Street Laboratories (GSL) has achieved a landmark milestone with their blood-based test, PD Predict, receiving FDA Breakthrough Device Designation